 4 Pride Outfits: Rocking Your Colors, Flying Your Flag

-Alright, you clicked, so as far as Pride Outfits are concerned, I’m gonna give it to you straight.
+Alright, you clicked, so as far as pride outfits are concerned, I’m gonna give it to you straight.
 Which, to be fair, is the only way I’m actually qualified to give it to you.
 If I were gay, I’d try to give it to you gay.
 If you were ace, I wouldn’t give it to you at all… respectfully, of course.

 Back in the day I was in the shadow cast of Rocky Horror Picture Show.
 I even ran the damn thing for a while.
 Played every single character.
 EVERY character.
 Some of the best nights of my life.
 Weird part?
 Anytime “Time Warp” comes on there’s like a 35% chance I go catatonic… probably nothing.